 A Message from our LPAP Educational Psychologist written during National Lockdown Summer 2020; the message she shares is as relevant now - Spring 2021 in Lockdown 3 - as it was then...

-These are times we have never seen before, and so no-one has the answers.
+These are unprecedented times and so no-one has the answers.
 Parents haven’t chosen to educate their children at home, and so expectations of what can be achieved should be realistic.
 The most important thing at the moment is that children and their parents are physically and mentally healthy and able to manage a very difficult and anxious time.